tyano/fract/README.md

 **append**: All items in `fractions` vector will be appended after the element matched with fraction-id.
 The first item will be appended after the element, second will be appended after the first.

+**fractions** is a vector of HTML string that will be used for replacing a client-side element.

 `preaction`, `postAction` and `method` all are optional.
 If all of them don't exists and only `fractions` key exists, you can remove the object for a `componentPath` and directly write a fraction vector.

 The vector for `fractions` key can be a string if the vector contains only one item.